How to give a sales presentation remotely: 12 ways to crush your remote sales presentations

 This goes for both text and visuals: Simple, straightforward slides are always better than trying to cram too much information into one slide.

 An ideal sales deck pulls in your prospect’s attention and holds it there while you go through your points.
 Make sure your slides are a good mix of clearly-stated facts and visuals, a support system to what you’re telling them, and that there are regular pauses on impactful visuals that they can study while you speak.
+A visually appealing presentation template can help and make a difference.

 Here’s what that could look like: